 Meaning and History

-The Federal Emergency Management Agency logo is often shown in the news: it can be seen on the uniforms of search and rescue teams sifting through debris after natural disasters.
+The Federal Emergency Management Agency logo is often featured in the news and seen on the uniforms of search-and-rescue teams sifting through debris after natural disasters.
 This enhances FEMA’s prestige in the eyes of Americans and creates the impression that its employees are always the first to arrive at disaster sites to assess damages and assist the victims.
 Until 2003, the emblem resembled the Great Seal and was complemented by a triangle within a circle.
 Conspiracy theorists believed it to be a secret occult symbol.
-In 2003, the organization became a Department of Homeland Security subdivision and began using the DHS seal as its logo.
+In 2003, the organization became a subdivision of the Department of Homeland Security and began using the DHS seal as its logo.

 What is FEMA?

 FEMA is the acronym for Federal Emergency Management Agency.
-This government agency has been in existence since 1979 and has been under the U.S. Department of Homeland Security since 2003.
-Its responsibilities include aiding victims after natural disasters when insurance does not cover the damaged property.
+This government agency has been in existence since 1979 and has been under the jurisdiction of the US Department of Homeland Security since 2003.
+Its responsibilities include aiding victims after natural disasters when insurance does not cover the damage to their property.
 Furthermore, FEMA trains paramedics, doctors, and rescuers for rapid response teams.
-The agency has offices in different regions of the country and a headquarters in Washington.
+The agency has offices in various regions of the country and a headquarters in Washington, D.C.

 1981 – 2003

-Until 2003, the FEMA agency used a logo similar to the obverse of the Great Seal.
+Until 2003, the FEMA agency used a logo similar to the obverse of the Great Seal of the United States.

-- At the center is a bald eagle – the national pride of the USA.
-In its right talon, it holds an olive branch, symbolizing peace, and in the left – a bundle of arrows, a symbol of war.
+- At the center is a bald eagle, the national pride of the USA.
+In its right talon, it holds an olive branch, symbolizing peace, and in its left talon, a bundle of arrows, symbolizing war.
 The eagle’s head is turned to the right, indicating a preference for peace.
 However, the presence of arrows signifies vigilance and readiness for self-defense.

 - The eagle holds a yellow ribbon in its beak with the black inscription “PACE AC BELLO MERITA” in its beak.
-The Latin motto translates into English as “Service in Peace and War,” demonstrating the agency’s readiness to respond to all types of disasters, from man-made to natural.
+The Latin motto translates to “Service in Peace and War,” demonstrating the agency’s readiness to respond to all types of disasters, from man-made to natural.

 - The logo is enclosed in a dark blue circle with yellow outlines.
 The white inscription “FEDERAL EMERGENCY MANAGEMENT AGENCY” is inside the frame, complemented by two small five-petaled flowers.
 The central part is painted in a shade of blue historically associated with this organization.